SNCommunity/req/pages/throws.md

 # Required throw animations

+### When making throws, note that other fighters will only have these requirements, so don't expect people to have a kneeling animation

 <ol>
   <li>Backward throw</li> <!-- <a href="./throws/throw-bwd"> </a> -->
   <li>Backward throw (miss)</li> <!-- <a href="./throws/throw-bwd-miss"> </a> -->